ninglab/G2Retro/README.md

 To use the reaction class information, you can add the <code>--use_class</code> option in the command.

-To leverage the brics information, you can add the <code>--use_tree --use_brics</code> option in the command.
+To leverage the BRICS information, you can add the <code>--use_tree --use_brics</code> option in the command.